5 Expert Tips on Being an Authentic Italian Cook

 Pasta requires a lot of water, so be sure to use a large pot to cook your pasta noodles.
 When the water comes to a boil, add enough salt to make it taste like seawater.
 It may seem like a lot of salt, but this is your first chance to season the pasta.
 Then, add your pasta to the rapidly boiling water and stir immediately.
 Cook it one to two minutes less than the package says to get that “al-dente” texture.
 Make sure to scoop out a good cup full of the pasta water before you drain it.
 Finally, adding a little of the boiled water back to the finished dish can help the sauce thicken and “marry” to the pasta.

 Avoid non-stick pans.
 Italian food prepared in a non-stick pan doesn’t produce that tasty caramelization in the bottom.
 Stainless steel, copper, or ceramic-lined stainless pots and pans work best.
 Also, consider which pan or pot to use.
 For slow cooking dishes like meat ragu and stews, earthenware pots work well because they distribute the heat evenly.
 On the other hand, a large cylindrical pot is best for pasta.
 The water returns quickly to a boil after adding the pasta, thus preventing it from sticking together.
 Finally, for braising meats or vegetables, a sauté pan is a good choice because of its depth and curved sides.

 These are just a few of the tricks of the trade to help you cook like a true Italian.
 So, grab a glass of Chianti, put on some opera, and channel your inner Giada or Emeril.
 Of course, if you can’t stand the heat in the kitchen, Spizzico always has your back.
-Visit our locations in Edgewater and Arnold, and check out our full menu here.
+Visit our location in Arnold, and check out our full menu here.